Stephan de Wit: Southern Kings/ Eastern Province Elephants

 At Southern Kings, de Wit played in the Guinness Pro 14 and represented the Southern Kings 9 times.
 He then moved to the Eastern Province Elephants in Port Elizabeth where he played 10 games.

 Strela-Agro Rugby which is in Kazan, Russia

 At the end of 2019, de Wit made the move abroad to Strela-Agro Rugby which is in Kazan, Russia coached by JP Nel.
 Strela has competed in the Russian Premier League, Russian Championship and the Russian Cup. de Wit represented Strela in 17 games scoring 6 tries in total.
 At the end of 2020 de Wit moved to club VVA Podmoskovye.

 VVA Podmoskovye

-De Wit made more than 30 appearances for VVA Podmoskovye and assisted them to a 3rd place in the russian premiership for the first time since 2018 scoring a total of 55 points in one season.
+De Wit made more than 30 appearances for VVA Podmoskovye and assisted them to a 3rd place in the Russian premiership for the first time since 2018 scoring a total of 55 points in one season.
 He represented VVA on the 7s circuit in the same year.

 Penza Lokomotive

-He made a move to Penza Lokomotive where he will be looking to represent them for 2022 season.